barnackles/Home-Budget-App/README.md

 **Rationale**
 This project is a final programming bootcamp project.
-It's purpose is to demonstrate the ability to apply acquired programming knowledge as well as to gain new and strengthen already gained knowlegde.
+Its purpose is to demonstrate the ability to apply acquired programming knowledge as well as to gain new and strengthen already gained knowlegde.